Skip to content

 When it comes to programming in PHP, encountering errors is simply a part of the process.
 However, deciphering these error codes can often be a frustrating and time-consuming task, especially for beginners.
-That's why we've compiled a list of common PHP error codes and their meanings, to help you quickly and easily identify and resolve any issues you may encounter.
+That's why we've compiled a list of common PHP error constants and their meanings, to help you quickly and easily identify and resolve any issues you may encounter.

 Understanding PHP Error Codes